-Egyptians remain upbeat about the course of the nation and prospects for progress.
-Most Egyptians continue to want democracy, with two-in-three saying it is the best form of government.
-Egyptians also want Islam to play a major role in society.
+A year after the ouster of Hosni Mubarak, a new nationwide survey finds that Egyptians remain upbeat about the course of the nation and prospects for progress.
+Most Egyptians continue to support democracy, and most also want Islam to play a major role in society.

-The U.S. image abroad is more favorable than it was in the Bush years, but it now faces a new challenge: doubts about America’s superpower status and the belief that China either will replace or already has replaced the United States as the world’s leading superpower.
+The United States continues to receive positive ratings in much of the world, but it faces the new challenge of doubts about its superpower status.
+Publics around the world increasingly believe that China either will replace or already has replaced the U.S. as the world’s leading superpower.

 America’s image among Pakistanis remains poor, and most disapprove of the U.S. raid that killed bin Laden.
 Extremist groups also remain unpopular, although support for using the Pakistani military against extremists has waned.
 Most name India as the top threat to Pakistan.
 Overall, the public mood in Pakistan is grim – 92% are dissatisfied with the country’s direction.

 Egyptians of all ages, from all walks of life, and parts of the country continue to celebrate the dramatic political changes their nation has undergone.
 Overwhelmingly, they say it is good that former president Hosni Mubarak is gone.
 Nearly two-in-three are satisfied with the way things are going in Egypt, and most are optimistic about their country’s future.

 More than seven-in-ten Indians have confidence in Barack Obama and about two-thirds express a favorable opinion of the U.S. Indians are also upbeat about their country’s economic situation and its role in world affairs.
 Still, most say India faces major challenges, including crime and corruption.
 And there are widespread concerns about Pakistan and extremist groups like Lashkar-e-Taiba.